random864512/FlightsExtractor/README.md

 - [x] Crew and functions (list, number may vary)

 ### Other
+- [ ] Connect Crew Briefing page also by Flight date (not only by flight number)
-- [ ] Better, not naive paring and validation logic (like ATC format validation)
+- [ ] Better, not naive parsing and validation logic (like ATC format validation)
-- [ ] Additional test cases based on another samples
+- [ ] Additional test cases based on another samples of documents (factories etc.)
 - [ ] Extract logging configuration level to appsettings.json / based on build configuration
-- [ ] Error message localization instead of empty strings.
+- [ ] Test localization mechanism
 - [ ] Eventual less naive way to recognize crew briefing page
+- [ ] Better messages about missing fields / warnings